iukpabia/azure-voting-app-redis/README.md

 I started with manual deployment of Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
 These are critical preparatory steps before diving into automation CI/CD with Jenkins.
-During manual deployment, i was able to thoroughly test and validate the application in the AKS environment.
+During manual deployments, i was able to thoroughly test and validate the application in the AKS environment.
 This involved making sure that all components worked seamlessly within the Kubernetes cluster and fine-tuned configurations for optimal performance.
-Additionally, manual deployment allowed for in-depth technical scrutiny.
+Additionally, the manual deployment allowed for in-depth technical scrutiny.
-Integration testing, another critical aspect, was carried out during manual deployment to confirm that all parts of my application worked together harmoniously within AKS.
+Integration testing, another critical aspect, was carried out during manual deployments to confirm that all parts of my application worked together harmoniously within AKS.
 <br />